 - Made all local authorities and police services in England & Wales aware of the support it can provide for watch schemes and Community Safety crime & disorder plans

 - Produced and maintain a website at www.nationalpubwatch.org.uk

 - Our first national conference for Pubwatch members was held in Clerkenwell, London, in 2003.
-Our eleventh conference was held in February 2014 in Manchester.
+Our seventeenth conference was held in Cardiff in 2020.